Randy-Hodges/ISS-position-and-sightings-app/README.md

 # ISS Position and Sightings App
 This repo contains a flask app that obtains and distributes data from the International Space Station.
-It is a great example of the creation of a flask app that uses ports, and contains many modern practices such as docstrings, unit tests, a Dockerfile, and a Makefile.
+It is a great example of the creation of a flask app that uses ports and contains many modern practices such as docstrings, unit tests, a Dockerfile, and a Makefile.

 ## Scripts and Folders